grscwf/twin-mt/nero-paths.md

 - Easy is available after Ivex leaves, if the player misses the Hard solution.

 ### 1st Floor Easy
-- At the restart point, Nero is bound to the cross, Ivex is gone, the lust candle is lit.
+- At the Ivex-gone restart point, Nero is bound to the cross, Ivex is gone, the lust candle is lit.
 - Player can do N looks and M actions before the lust candle is maxed.
 - Most actions here are not useful.
 They're either teases, or they provide hints for the next attempt at 1st Floor Hard.
 - These actions can be done earlier, or can be done here: